QDot 8086

 extension for QDot source code.

-QDot is dubbed this way because of the ubiquitous ?
+QDot is dubbed this way because of the ubiquitous ? character used

 as the first component in the name of all NASM macros defined for